-I learn that is difficult for an adolescent to put on weight so I buy high calorie snacks and nutritional drinks to help with the weight gain.
-The counselor tells us that we cannot only serve “safe” foods (pop-chips, salad, whole wheat pasta with lean chicken), but also “fear” foods (caramel, chocolate, soda pop and pizza).
+I learn that is difficult for an adolescent to put on weight.
+So I buy high calorie snacks and nutritional drinks to help with the weight gain.
+The counselor tells us that we cannot only serve “safe” foods (pop-chips, salad, whole wheat pasta with lean chicken).
+We must also serve “fear” foods (caramel, chocolate, soda pop and pizza).
 We give her fear foods when we are feeling strong enough to take on the monster.
 Sometimes I trembled after those meals.

-The stress gets to me and I see a counselor for anxiety, a medical doctor for anxiety medication and an occupational therapist.
+The stress gets to me and I see a counselor for anxiety.
+I see a medical doctor for anxiety medication and an occupational therapist.
 I developed Irritable Bowel Syndrome and suffer from frequent back aches.

 The only part of my life that is a break from the disease, my job, is something I felt forced to resign from.
-There were so many appointments (individual counseling, nutrition therapy, family counseling and medical) and my manager felt I wasn’t pulling my share of the weight at work.
-FMLA would have protected my job during this period of intense caregiving, but before I knew of the illness, I switched jobs and was still on probation when she was diagnosed.
+There were so many appointments (individual counseling, nutrition therapy, family counseling and medical).
+And my manager felt I wasn’t pulling my share of the weight at work.
+FMLA would have protected my job during this period of intense caregiving.
+But before I knew of the illness, I switched jobs.
+I was still on probation when she was diagnosed.

 After eight months of FBT, the family counselor thought it best for the me to send my daughter away for therapy full time.
 I felt some relief at the thought of a break, but my daughter started gaining weight after we talked about “sending her away”.